Adithya17-star/Portfolio/README.md

-# 🌐 Portfolio Website - Adithya Kakarla

-A professional portfolio website showcasing skills, projects, and achievements with a modern, clean design.

 ## 🔍 Overview
 This portfolio website is built with **HTML**, **CSS**, and **JavaScript** to create an engaging and professional online presence.
 The website features a responsive design, smooth animations, and an intuitive user experience.